carun/carun.github.io/_posts/2024-04-23-journey-within-10-day-vipassana-retreat.md

 Insight meditation retreats in the Theravada tradition, free from sectarian beliefs and dogmas.
-Dan recommended [Tattagatha](https://www.tathagata.org/retreats) in San Jose, California, which caught my attention, offering free 60-day retreats.
+Dan recommended [Tattagatha](https://www.tathagata.org/retreats) in San Jose, California, which caught my attention, offering 60-day retreats.
 I couldn't find a way to give 60 days time commitment.

 Then, I stumbled upon a [10 day retreat by SN Goenka](https://dhamma.org/),